-- 1. The Administration agrees to provide bargaining unit employees with information on open enrollment periods and, upon request, information on the various types of health plans available to employees. - 2.
-The agency will continue to provide information on health care providers on the SSA Intranet. - J. Complaints to management about an employee from members of the public or coworkers shall be brought to the attention of the employee as soon as possible, after management receives the complaint. - K. Employees shall have the right to direct and fully pursue their private lives, personal welfare, and personal beliefs without interference, coercion or discrimination at the worksite, and without imposition of discipline or adverse action unless such pursuit impairs the efficiency of the service. - L. Management may not discipline an employee who refuses to obey an order that is found to be unlawful or illegal. - M. In accordance with existing statutes and regulations employees have the right to present their personal views to Congress, the Executive Branch or other authorities without fear of penalty or reprisal. - N. The agency will continue to provide information on elder care issues such as nursing homes, home health care agencies, assisted living facilities, elder law, financial counseling and medical advice.
+The Agency agrees to provide bargaining unit employees with information on open enrollment periods and, upon request, information on the various types of health plans available to employees, including long-term care insurance, through available technology.

+- J. Complaints to management about an employee from members of the public or co-workers, unless determined to be frivolous by management, shall be brought to the attention of the employee, as soon as practicable, after management receives the complaint. - K. Employees shall have the right to direct and fully pursue their private lives, personal welfare, and personal beliefs without interference, coercion or discrimination at the worksite, and without imposition of discipline or adverse action unless such pursuit impairs the efficiency of the service. - L. Management may not discipline an employee who refuses to obey an order that is found to be unlawful or illegal. - M. In accordance with existing statutes and regulations employees have the right to present their personal views to Congress, the Executive Branch or other authorities without fear of penalty or reprisal. - N. Regardless of jurisdictional laws, absent written consent from all Parties (with the exception of court reporting transcripts in the conduct of official business, or any Agency internal security measures), employees, their representatives, and managers are prohibited from audio or video recording during any interaction between any of these parties.
+Employees will be put on notice of this provision. - O. The Agency acknowledges that duty time is appropriate for employees to read Agency transmittals (e.g., Annual Personnel Reminders (APRs), Human Resources Internal Communications (HRICs), PolicyNet transmittal updates).